 Author: Wen-Hsien Su

 This approach extends the one-against-all multi-class method for multi-label classification.
 For each label, it builds a binary-class problem so instances associated with that label are in one class and the rest are in another class.
-The script binary.py (you also need subr.py) implements this approach.
-To use,
+The script binary.py (you also need subr.py) implements this approach, which is suitable for problems with up to a few thousand labels.

-Usage: ./binary.py [parameters for svm-train] training_file testing_file"training_file" and "testing_file" are multi-label sets.
+Usage: ./binary.py [parameters for svm-train] training_file test_file"training_file" and "test_file" are multi-label sets.
 You need to install LIBSVM and set suitable paths (see variables svmtrain_exe and svmpredict_ete in the script).
+Modify the variables if you would like to use LIBLINEAR.

 After training/testing, binary.py, gives three measures: exact match ratio, microaverage F-measure and macroaverage F-measure.
 In our calculation, when TP=FP=FN=0, F-measure is defined as 0.
 For the prediction outcome, it is possible a test instance is not associated with any label.